halcyoninno/date-input-facade/README.md

 As of 2025, browser makers still limit stylistic control of the `input type="date"` DOM element, while also tightly coupling the associated native date picker to it, such that absent ugly workaround, there is no way to avail the user of a native date picker without accepting an incongruent-looking date form field.

-This package offers such a workaround, while insulating the consuming code base.
+This package offers such a workaround, while insulating the consuming code base from work-around clutter.

 Declare the date input as `<input type="text" data-date-facade ... />` then style it like any other text input -- no DOM clutter or special CSS selectors.

-Under the hood, it will retain a shadow `input type="date"` to which user input is delegated, prompting the normal native picker on focus.
+Under the hood, it will retain a shadow `input type="date"` to which user input is delegated, prompting native picker on focus.

 Attributes `placeholder` `min` and `max` may be declared, as well as custom formatting hook.

 See usage examples.

 ## Usage

-### Import script
+### Importation

-The script runs automatically on import.
-API is via attributes on DOM elements, with no JS calls or imports.
+The script runs automatically on import, interfaced with via DOM element attributes.

-* Via `npm`; packed:
+* Via `npm` for a packed project:
 ```
-npm -i halcyoninno/date-input-facade
+npm -i @halcyoninno/date-input-facade
 ```
 ```
 <script>